Current Research

 Stigma and Social Bias

 We know that the appearance of people does not only affect how we perceive them, but also how we relate to and communicate with them.
-Beautiful people are often treated with preference while people whose appearance deviates from the norm are often associated with unfavorable stereotypes and treated worse than their more attractive peers.
-While it has been established that stereotypes for people who belong to one or more stigmatized groups exist, it is not clear how these affect cognition and communication when people engage with each other.
-I am investigating how stigma affects social interaction and potential applications for overcoming social bias.
+Beautiful people are often treated with preference while people whose appearance deviates from the norm are often associated with unfavorable stereotypes and treated poorly.
+While the existence of stereotypes is established, it is not clear how these affect cognition and communication when people engage with each other.
+I am investigating how stigma affects social interaction and testing potential applications for overcoming social bias.
 Currently, I am working on several projects related to facial differences, racial, and weight related biases in professional settings, health care provision, and legal contexts.
-Together with my students, I designed a phone app to test the effectiveness of educational interventions to reduce racial bias (preprint and code coming soon).
+Together with my students, I designed a phone app to test the effectiveness of educational interventions to reduce racial and religious bias.

 Reading for Wellbeing and Learning

 Most people agree that reading is ‘good for you’ and we encourage children to enjoy reading from early on.
 Though this evidence is disputed, a few studies found a link between reading and better social skills.
 But how this connection works and whether there is in fact a causal connection is far from clear.
-Last year, together with a group of students and Angela Kennedy (https://www.innovatingforwellbeing.co.uk), we conducted a large intervention bibliotherapy study to look at the effects of fiction reading and wellbeing (preprint coming soon).
-There are several new projects in the planning that involve vulnerable populations in collaboration with libraries (e.g., https://helparsal.com/library).
+In 2023, together with a group of students and Angela Kennedy (https://www.innovatingforwellbeing.co.uk), we conducted a large intervention bibliotherapy study to look at the effects of fiction reading and wellbeing (preprint coming soon).
+There are several new projects underway that are connecting reading and wellbeing research.